 En / Ru

 Russian Winter is a stereotype that has existed for a pretty long time.
-The bitter cold temperatures, in which only a warm sheepskin coat and fur-lined boots can warm you up.
-Scalding hot tea, poured from a samovar, which is served with Russian bagels and pancakes with caviar.
-A snow-covered city with shining domes from the churches and a trio of horse carriages rushing down the streets… It is a pity that the climate is no longer like this, and that the horses are now harnessed to the sleds only for the holiday entourage.
-However, if you travel to Suzdal to celebrate Maslenitsa (Pancake week), you can easily believe in the 'real Russian Winter' and even say ‘farewell’ to it in an old traditional way.
+Bitterly cold temperatures, in which only a warm sheepskin coat and fur-lined boots can warm you up.
+Scalding hot tea poured from a samovar and served with Russian bagels and pancakes with caviar.
+A snow-covered city with shining churches’ domes and a trio of horse carriages rushing down the streets… It is a pity that the climate is no longer like this, and that the horses are now harnessed to the sleds only for the holiday entourage.
+However, if you travel to Suzdal to celebrate Maslenitsa (Pancake Week), you can easily believe in the 'real Russian Winter' and even say ‘farewell’ to it in the old traditional way.

 • Orange Fact

 This is the most exciting part of the 'Pancake Week' festivities, most of which are organised by the Vladimir-Suzdal Nature Reserve.
-Once upon a time, goose battles were the main form entertainment taking place at the end of each Winter.
-During mating season for the birds, the necessary “fighting spirit” is guaranteed - everybody is ready to fight for the desired female.
-They pick from a fighting breed of geese for the battle (I had no idea that there were such a thing); 'angry birds' grab each other by the wings.
+Once upon a time, goose battles were the main form of entertainment taking place at the end of each winter.
+During the birds’ mating season, the necessary “fighting spirit” is guaranteed — everybody is ready to fight for the desired female.
+They pick geese from a fighting breed for the battle (I had no idea that there was such a thing); 'angry birds' grab each other by the wings.
 Well, this spectacle is not for everybody.
-There is no 'first blood', geese can twist their necks and simply stand for an hour.
+There is no 'first blood'; geese can twist their necks and simply stand for an hour.
 But the good news is that not a single bird suffers during the fights, besides boiling with anger or blushing with shame and fleeing the battlefield defeated.
 Nowadays, only 'goose-warriors' fight, and as a trophy they get their desired female goose.
-And then the next generation of breed appears for fighting.
+And then the next generation of the fighting breed appears.
 Goose fights are held on the grounds of the Museum of Wooden Architecture and Peasant Life.
 Geese enter the snow ring five times a day.
-The fighters are represented according to protocol - weight, colour, nickname.
-"One is grey, the other is white - there are two cheerful geese" - the old Russian comedy song is the soundtrack for what is happening.
+The fighters are represented according to protocol — weight, colour, nickname.
+“One is grey, the other is white — there are two cheerful geese” — the old Russian comedy song is the soundtrack for what is happening.
+When goose fights are included in the programme, the exact schedule is announced separately by the organisers.

 Have a Russian-Style Photo Session at the Museum of Wooden Architecture and Peasant Life

-For funny pictures, you need to think-over your look.
+For funny pictures, you need to think over your look.
 A bright Pavlovo Posad shawl with large flowers, felt boots and a long skirt are required.
 It would be better for men to find a sheepskin coat and a warm hat with earflaps.
 And then just use your imagination!
-A photo with a steaming cup of tea at a samovar and a Russian bagel in hand.
+Take a photo with a steaming cup of tea at a samovar and a Russian bagel in hand.
 Another at a snow-covered mound in front of one of the wooden houses owned by wealthy peasants.
 Or, at a well carrying a bucket, or at a mill, a porch, or even walking along the village streets with a rural church in the background...
-There are three of them in the museum: Nicholas Church, and the Resurrection and Transfiguration of the Saviour Churches.
+There are three of them in the museum: Nicholas Church, the Resurrection and the Transfiguration of the Saviour Churches.
 So, the scenery is perfect for lots of ideas.
-The museum has nearly four dozen old buildings from the 18th and 19th centuries, which were brought from the villages of the Vladimir region.
-Many houses are open to the public, inside you can see ordinary furnishings and imagine the life of an ordinary peasant family: a Russian stove with a stove bench, a ‘red' corner ('beautiful' in old Russian) with icons, spinning wheels, cradles, chests, a table with benches.
-In the Summertime the museum cheerfully celebrates the Holiday of the Cucumber.
+The museum has 18 wooden monuments from the 18th and 19th centuries, brought from villages of the Vladimir region.
+Many houses are open to the public, inside you can see ordinary furnishings and imagine the life of an ordinary peasant family: a Russian stove with a stove bench, a ‘red’ corner (‘beautiful’ in old Russian) with icons, spinning wheels, cradles, chests, a table with benches.
+In the summertime the museum cheerfully celebrates the Holiday of the Cucumber.
 It takes place on the third Saturday in July.

 Walk around the “Shchurov Settlement”

 This open-air museum is a modern replica.
-It became famous because of the fact that it consists of the entire scenery for the film "Tsar", which was filmed in 2008 by Pavel Lungin.
-The buildings were erected with historical accuracy - this is how a Slavic settlement looked in medieval Russia in the X or XI century.
+It became famous because it consists of the complete set for the film “Tsar”, which was filmed in 2008 by Pavel Lungin.
+The buildings were erected with historical accuracy — this is how a Slavic settlement looked in medieval Russia in the 10th or 11th century.
 A town with residential houses and buildings of various purposes was built along the banks of the Klyuchnitsa River, with a wooden Shchurov bridge over it.
-The surroundings are also very suitable for photography – all around there are wooden huts, dugouts, wooden blockhouses, adobe ovens, forges, barns in which sheaves of hay were dried and grains and flour were stored.
+The surroundings are also very suitable for photography — all around there are wooden huts, dugouts, wooden blockhouses, adobe ovens, forges, barns in which sheaves of hay were dried and grains and flour were stored.
 On the territory of the Shchurov settlement, there are boats, which were brought from all over the Vladimir region.
 Of course, there is also a barnyard where you can learn how to milk a cow and a goat, or feed a rabbit.
-By the way, in the Shchurov settlement, you can gain other skills: learning to shoot a bow or throw a spear at the enemy, or weed beds.
+By the way, in the Shchurov settlement, you can gain other skills: learning to shoot with a bow or throw a spear at the enemy, or weed beds.

 Attend a Service at the Nativity Cathedral

-This temple is the oldest of all that survived in Suzdal, it was built in the XIII century.
-It is on the UNESCO list and on everyone who visits MUST-SEE list.
-You need to pay attention to the iconostasis, the 19th century water-blessing bowl, designed in the form of a samovar with four taps, as well as numerous rarities of ancient Russian decorative art and painting of the 13th-17th centuries.
-The most important valuable in the Nativity Cathedral is the 13th century "Golden Gates" painted in gold on red copper, which once adorned the southern and western doors of the temple.
-They depict scenes from the New and Old Testament, the characters of which are the Archangel Michael and the Mother of God.
+This church is the oldest of all those that have survived in Suzdal; it was built in 1222–1225.
+It is on the UNESCO list and on everyone’s must-see list.
+You need to pay attention to the iconostasis, the 19th-century water-blessing bowl, designed in the form of a samovar with four taps, as well as numerous rarities of ancient Russian decorative art and painting of the 13th–17th centuries.
+The most important treasure in the Nativity Cathedral is the 13th-century “Golden Gates” made using the fire-gilding technique, which once adorned the southern and western doors of the temple.
+They depict scenes from the New and Old Testaments, the characters of which are the Archangel Michael and the Mother of God.
 Here you can see the oldest images of the Intercession holiday, which was greatly revered by the princes of the city of Vladimir.

 Take a Ride on a Snow Slide